danstuff/music-dl/README.md

 # music-dl
-A GUI for youtube-dl specifically designed for downloading royalty-free music and sounds.
+A python GUI for youtube-dl specifically designed for downloading royalty-free music and sounds.

 ## Installation
-To run music-dl through python, you must install the following prerequisites:
+To run music-dl using python, you must install the following prerequisites:

--Kivy
--ffmpeg
+* Kivy
+* ffmpeg
+* mutagen

+These can be installed using pip by running the following:

+`python-m pip install kivy ffmpeg mutagen`